Capital Signals · · 5 min read

 This Week in 30 Seconds

-Twenty percent of your portfolio in illiquid assets used to be aggressive.
-Now it's mainstream.
-BCG research shows wealthy North American investors already at 15-20% private market allocation—and the rest of the world is catching up.
+• Private markets are now default allocation: BCG research shows wealthy North American investors already at 15-20% private market allocation — and the rest of the world is catching up

 Here's what your wealth manager probably isn't saying directly: private markets stopped being the "alternative" bucket.
 They became core.